 - Identifying talent needs for different business units and creating an appropriate strategy to meet talent requirements

 - Representing business units and senior leaders throughout the organization as their representative

-- Measuring HR performance in accordance with business strategy and needs.
+- Measuring HR performance by business strategy and needs.

 2. Operations Manager

-This is a monitoring role where a senior HR business partner needs to act as an operation manager.
-This role asks for getting in touch with the employees, monitoring them, and collaborating with them on their challenges and how HR is trying to fix them.
+This is a monitoring role where a senior HR business partner acts as an operation manager.
+HRBPs in this role communicates with the employees, monitor, and collaborate with them on their challenges to try to fix them.